Taptiive/machineid-rs/README.md

 - 3 Different types of hash (*MD5*, *SHA1*, *SHA256*)
 - Different components to make the ID
-- Support for Windows and Linux
+- Support for Windows, Linux and MacOS
 - No Admin privileges are required

 ### How to use